 Even still, it’s mostly people who are particularly prone to very low blood sugar or people who have hypoglycemia unawareness who are at risk.
 A doctor and the authorities will assess whether a person is safe to drive.

-Type 1 Diabetes Myths: Debunked.
+Myths about Type 1 Diabetes: Debunked.
 Period.

 Phew… That’s it for debunking myths today!

 But let’s just quickly sum up the why of our post.
 The societal preconceived ideas surrounding diabetes can be a bother.

 Many people with diabetes who feel that they are on top of dealing with it, also have to deal with misunderstandings of type 1 diabetes fairly regularly.

 Nobody expects those without diabetes to be experts – but if you continue to listen and spread the word, we can all try to make life with diabetes easier together.

 And that’s really what this post is about.